arthurkehrwald/VisualPinball.Engine.Mpf/README.md

 # Visual Pinball Engine - MPF Gamelogic Engine
 *Enables the Mission Pinball Framework to drive VPE*

+## Structure

+This project contains three folders:

+- `VisualPinball.Engine.Mpf` is a library which builds the gRPC protos and wraps them into a nicer interface.
+- `VisualPinball.Engine.Mpf.Test` is a command line tool that allows quick testing without running Unity
+- `VisualPinball.Engine.Mpf.Unity` is the Unity UPM package that plugs into VPE and implements the gamelogic engine.

+Currently, only the first two projects are contained in the provided VS solution.
+In the future we might add the Unity project with its dependencies, but for now you'll need to open it through Unity.

+### Binaries

+Both gRPC and Protobuf come with dependencies that conflict with Unity's, namely `System.Buffers`, `System.Memory` and `System.Runtime.CompilerServices`.
+To solve this, we pack all dependencies into a single DLL and ship it to Unity as a single binary.
+So, what Unity is getting is:

+- `VisualPinball.Engine.Mpf.dll`, which is `VisualPinball.Engine.Mpf` including
+  all its .NET dependencies
+- `grpc_csharp_ext.dll`, which is the native gRCP library used by the C# wrapper.

 ## Setup

 You currently need Python and MPF installed locally.